patrickbucher/read-think-write/content/dostoevsky-knew-the-gamma.md

 Fyodor Pavlovitch:

 - compulsively needs to make a fool of himself,
-- suffers from an annoying level verbal incontinence by telling inappropriate anecdotes (literal walls of text in the printed novel),
+- suffers from an annoying level of verbal incontinence by telling inappropriate anecdotes (literal walls of text in the printed novel),
 - tries to pull himself up by pushing others down,
 - obviously lies to everybody—but especially to himself—without fooling anybody,
 - acts if he just pretended when he is finally called out for his dishonesty.